Jouy-en-Josas

-Jouy-en-Josas ([ʒwi ɑ̃ ʒozas]) is a commune in the Yvelines department in the Île-de-France region in north-central France.
-It is located in the south-western suburbs of Paris, 16.4 km from the center of Paris.
+Jouy-en-Josas ([ʒwi ɑ̃ ʒozas]) is a commune in the Yvelines department in the Île-de-France region in Northern France.
+It is located in the southwestern outer suburbs of Paris, 16.4 km from the centre of Paris, on the departmental border with Essonne.

-Jouy-en-Josas is home to the main campus of HEC School of Management.
+Jouy-en-Josas is home to the main campus of HEC School of Management (HEC Paris).

 Geography

 Jouy-en-Josas is four kilometres to the south-east of Versailles, and 19r km to the south-west of Paris, in the middle of the valley of the Bièvre river.
 A town with nearly eight thousand inhabitants, half of Jouy-en-Josas is covered by forest.

 The communes that surround Jouy-en-Josas are Vélizy-Villacoublay, to the north-east, Bièvres to the east, Saclay to the south, Toussus-le-Noble to the extreme south-west, Les Loges-en-Josas to the west, Buc to the north-west and Versailles to the north-north-west.